What is Bitcoin ?

 An example of Bitcoin as a global payment system is, sending money to friend in Australia, just as easy way.
 Go online to a website, send some Bitcoins, and receive confirmation in about one or two minutes.
 Compare this to going to Maybank or other Banks, for instance, it will take about 24 to 48 hours to clear.

 In Malaysia, the legality of bitcoin can be debated.
 On 2nd January 2017, Bank Negara Malaysia (BNM) stated that Bitcoin is not recognised as legal tender in Malaysia.
+However it did not forbade the usage and owning Bitcoin in Malaysia.
 The Central Bank does not regulate the operations of Bitcoin.
 The public is therefore advised to be cautious of the risks associated with the usage of such digital currency.
 The risk is seen that savings could be wiped out if the exchange is hacked or runs into financial troubles.

 There are many ways Bitcoin can use, either keep as investment, use it to pay products and services, payments for shopping, use it as a method to send money, like an international money transfer of sorts, and send it via the internet or can be used for donation.
 Some happened when Visa and PayPal refused to become payment method for Wikileaks donations, they asked people to give bitcoins instead.